Skip to main content

 • Tunbridge Wells Borough Council 9p

-• Kent County Council 73p
+• Kent County Council 72p

 Referendum Limits

-Kent Police and Crime Commissioner have a limit of £15 which is 6.6 per cent increase over the previous year.
+Kent Police and Crime Commissioner have a limit of £14 which is 5.5 per cent increase over the previous year.

-Kent Fire and Rescue Service have a limit of £5 which is 6 per cent increase over the previous year.
+Kent Fire and Rescue Service have a limit of £5 which is 5.6 per cent increase over the previous year.

-There are no set limits of increasing Council Tax for Parish and Town Councils.
+There are no set limits of increasing Council Tax for parish and town councils.

 The table below summarises, for each Council Tax band, the amount of Council Tax allocated to each of the organisations described above.